-Professor Ian White FREng Vice-Chancellor and President
+Professor Ian White DL FREng Vice-Chancellor and President

 The Vice-Chancellor, Professor Ian White, is both the academic leader and chief executive of the University.

 Professor Ian White was appointed as Vice-Chancellor and President of the University on Monday 3 September 2018.
 He is the seventh Vice-Chancellor since the University received its Royal Charter in 1966.

 - Fellow of the Royal Academy of Engineering

 - Fellow of the Institution of Engineering and Technology

 - Fellow of the Institute of Electrical and Electronics Engineers

 After completing his PhD in 1984, Ian White was appointed as Research Fellow and Assistant Lecturer at the University of Cambridge.

 He became Professor of Physics at the University of Bath in 1990, then moved to the University of Bristol in 1996 where he became Head of the Department of Electrical and Electronic Engineering two years later.